InyextcionES/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * H470
 * Z490

-Note (*): Only get these in case you need features from these that aren't found in Z370 or you want to overclock a 9th Gen CPU.
+Nota (*): Only get these in case you need features from these that aren't found in Z370 or you want to overclock a 9th Gen CPU.
 Most of the issues with these have been corrected but they're still a big mess, see below.

 ---